Vocal Range: D3 – A5 – F6 (3 octaves and a minor third)

 Her head voice exemplified all of the same incredible qualities of her chest voice: great dynamic control, pristine clarity, and rolling vibrato, along with a beautiful, warm tone.
 She would also employ tone manipulation here, from the lighter, whimsical stylings of “I Feel Love” to the full sounds of “Love To Love You Baby.”

-Overall, Donna Summer was a uniquely talented and disciplined vocalist, whose voice, like her career, is somewhat underrated.
+Overall, Donna Summer was a uniquely talented and disciplined vocalist, whose voice, like her legacy, has become somewhat underrated over time.

-Donna Summer’s vocal range was three octaves, spanning D3 – A5 – D6.
+Donna Summer’s vocal range was three octaves and a minor third, spanning D3 – A5 – F6.

 Donna Summer was a lyric mezzo-soprano.
 This is evident from the size and weight of her voice along with her tessitura which is lower than that of a typical soprano.